rgarner/snapbot/README.md

 ## Installation

+Snapbot requires [Graphviz](https://graphviz.org/download/#executable-packages), and cannot function without it.
-Either `gem install snapbot` or add the gem to your project's `:test` group in the gemfile:
+Install this first, then add the gem to your project's `:test` group in the gemfile:

 ```ruby
   group :test do